Offer Popup Image

 • Focus on the boundary values of each partition.

-• Determine representative values that encapsulate the behavior of the entire partition.
+• Determine representative that encapsulate the behavior of the entire partition.

 • For our age example: